AlexanderKarasik/CSE210-06/README.md

 ## Music Documentation
 Music from PlayOnLoop.com
-Licensed under Creative Commons by Attribution 4.0 https://creativecommons.org/licenses/by/4.0/
+and have been licensed under Creative Commons by Attribution 4.0 https://creativecommons.org/licenses/by/4.0/

 Sound Effects from mixkit.co
-Licensed under the MixkitSound Effects Free License https://mixkit.co/license/#sfxFree
+and have been licensed under the MixkitSound Effects Free License https://mixkit.co/license/#sfxFree